-CHAPTER DXXXVI.
+CHAPTER DLXI.

-AN ACT FOR APPOINTING WARDENS FOR THE PORT OF PHILADELPHIA AND FOR THE REGULATING PILOTS PLYING IN THE RIVER AND BAY OF DELAWARE AND THE PRICE OF PILOTAGE TO AND FROM THE SAID PORT.
+AN ACT FOR APPOINTING WARDENS FOR THE PORT OF PHILADEL-PHIA AND FOR THE BETTER REGULATING PILOTS PLYING IN THE RIVER AND BAY OF DELAWARE AND PRICE OF PILOTAGE TO AND FROM THE SAID PORT.

-Whereas frequent and heavy losses have arisen to the merchants and others trading to and from the port of Philadelphia from the ignorance and misconduct of unskilful persons acting as pilots in the bay and river Delaware and from the want of proper rules and regulations being established, to the great injury of the said merchants and others:
+Whereas frequent and heavy losses have arisen to the merchants and others trading to and from the port of Philadelphia from the ignorance and misconduct of unskilful persons acting as pilots in the bay and river Delaware and from the want of proper regulations being established to the great injury of the trade of the province: